Dronzillla/tank/README.md

 ## Description

 This is my implementation of a simple tank game.
+This project is still in progress.

 Specification for a game:
 * [awesome-readme](https://github.com/Dronzillla/tank/blob/main/tank-game-description.md)